 Typically, a traditional Japanese breakfast consists of steamed rice, miso soup, a protein such as grilled fish, and various side dishes.
 Familiar side dishes may include tsukemono (Japanese pickles), nori (dried seasoned seaweed), natto (fermented soybeans), kobachi (small side dishes which usually consist of vegetables), and a green salad.

 Although a Japanese breakfast comprises what Westerners might view as a complete meal appropriate for lunch or dinner, it is not intended to be heavy or too filling.
-Portion sizes for breakfast are adjusted to meet one's appetite, and dishes tend to be lighter, for example, they tend not to be greasy, deep fried, or rich.
+Portion sizes for breakfast are adjusted to meet one's appetite, and dishes tend to be lighter, for example, they tend not to be greasy, deep-fried, or rich.

 How Do You Prepare a Traditional Japanese Breakfast?

-Although there seems to be a number of components to creating a traditional Japanese breakfast, try to keep it simple by incorporating one item from each of the following: rice dish, soup, protein (fish, egg, or fermented soybeans), and side dish (pickles or another vegetable dish).
+Although there seems to be a number of components to creating a traditional Japanese breakfast, try to keep it simple by incorporating one item from each of the following: rice dish, soup, protein (fish, egg, or fermented soybeans), and a side dish (pickles or another vegetable dish).
 Complete your meal with a cup of hot green tea.

 To save time, Japanese families often have leftover steamed rice warming in a rice cooker or porridge that is cooked using the timer feature in a rice cooker.
 Leftover miso soup from the night before may also be reheated.